Enjoy your evening drink with sasakamaboko! A simple recipe to enjoy sasakama to the fullest!

 Sasanao

-Each piece of sasakama is hand-pounded and made, earning it a reputation for a taste that surpasses tradition.
+Each piece of sasakama is made by hand, and it has a reputation for a taste that surpasses tradition.

 | name | Kamaboko Sasanao |